ElixorTeam/Palleto/README.md

 ## What is Palleto?

-Palleto is an auxiliary service for pallet management and product labeling for food production in the [Vladimir Standard](https://kolbasa-vs.ru).
+Palleto is an auxiliary service for pallet management and product labeling for food production.

 ## Structure
 There are several clients to work with the system, divided into different devices with different functionality:
-- [Admin](Src/Apps/Web/DeviceControl) - Web application for administration (device registration, entity browsing)
+- [Admin](Src/Apps/Web/Pl.Admin.Client) - Web application for administration (device registration, entity browsing)
-- [Desktop](Src/Apps/Desktop/ScalesDesktop) - Windows application for product labeling and pallet management
+- [Desktop](Src/Apps/Desktop/Pl.Desktop.Client) - Windows application for product labeling and pallet management
-- [Mobile](Src/Apps/Mobile/ScalesMobile) - Android application for pallet managment (with barcode reading feature)
+- [Mobile](Src/Apps/Mobile/Pl.Mobile.Client) - Android application for pallet managment (with barcode reading feature)
-- [Tablet](Src/Apps/Tablet/ScalesTablet) - Android application for pallet managment
+- [Tablet](Src/Apps/Tablet/Pl.Tablet.Client) - Android application for pallet managment

 ## Features
 - Working with Zpl and Tsc printers via TCP connection